justinnhli/oxy-cs-catalog/catalog.md

 ## COMP 337: Programming Languages

-FIXME

-There are hundreds of programming languages in use, many with unique features.
-This course is a survey of different programming languages and their similarities and differences.
-As part of this study, students will be additionally be introduced to topics such as type systems, parsing, and the theory of formal languages.
+Most other computer science courses use programming languages as a tool for expressing algorithms; this course will examine the programming languages themselves and their implementation.
+Over the semester, students in this course will build an interpreter for a new language, and in the process be introduced to topics such as parsing, closures, type systems, and lambda calculus.

 Sub-field: SOFTWARE